gbif/ipt/resourceMetadata.md

 Alternatively if your metadata is already in EML or Dublin Core, you can upload it in these formats to the IPT.
 Guidance on how to do that can be found [here](IPT2ManualNotes.wiki#upload-a-metadata-file).

+For extra guidance, you can look at the [exemplar datasets](resourceMetadata#exemplar-datasets).

 #### Template:
 No Excel template exists for resource metadata.
 Simply use the IPT's built-in metadata editor to populate the metadata.